Cycling-Alaphilippe in yellow after crash-marred opening Tour stage | Sports-Games

 In the first crash, German Tony Martin was sent tumbling when he rode straight into a cardboard sign being held out by a fan looking the other way at a television camera, creating chaos with 47 kilometres left of the stage.
 Overall contenders Miguel Angel Lopez of Colombia and German Emanuel Buchmann, among the riders, held up, crossed the line one minute 49 seconds behind Alaphilippe, who bagged a career sixth Tour stage win despite also being involved in the pile-up.

-Briton Tao Geoghegan Hart finished the day 5:33 off the pace after being caught up in the crash.
+Briton Tao Geoghegan Hart finished the day 5:33 off the pace after being caught up in the crash while teammate Richie Porte, third last year in Paris, also lost over two minutes, leaving Ineos-Grenadiers with only Thomas and Carapaz's general classification chances unhurt after a brutal first day of racing.
 The incident also claimed the race's first victim, with German Jasha Suetterlin of Team DSM abandoning the Tour due to the injuries he sustained.

+Sunday's second stage is a 183.5-km ride from Perros-Guirec to Mur de Bretagne, which ends with another short ascent that should once again favour Alaphilippe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)